Help Centre

 Updated on

-Pro-rata after first week (example calculation)
+Expand or collapse content Pro-rata after first week (example calculation)

 This setting comes into action if you have a guest book a stay for dates that cross-over two price bands within your Price Planner: